dlegend4000/gomar33/RESTRICT_API_KEY.md

 Go to: **https://console.cloud.google.com/apis/credentials**

 ### 2. Find Your API Key
-- Look for the key: `AIzaSyBHs5rrDMZOHTqGRKf-U81846ZJEF362Ww`
+- Look for your API key in the credentials list
 - Click on it to edit

 ### 3. Set Application Restrictions